MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 ```cmd
 signtool sign /fd sha256 /dlib DgssLib.dll /dmdf <Azure AAD in .json format> /t <timestamp-service-url> <your .msix package>
 ```

 > [!NOTE]
-> We recommond using a timestamping.
-If timestamping is not used these apps will expire in one year and will need to be resigned.
+> * We recommend that you use one of the timestamp options when you sign your package.
+If you do not apply a timestamp, the signing will expire in one year and the app will need to be resigned.

-Make note of the following:
-> [!NOTE]
-> * Make sure that the publisher name in the package's manifest matches the certificate you are using to sign the package.
+> * Make sure that the publisher name in your package's manifest matches the certificate you are using to sign the package.
 Typically the publisher name in the manifest would be **CN=CompanyName**.
 Otherwise, the signing operation will fail.
 To verify the publisher name, you can download your company's root certificate from the Microsoft Store for Business.
 > * Only the SHA256 algorithm is supported.
-> * We are not sending the whole package back and forth over the internet

-### Deploy Device Guard signing certificate to device
+> * When you sign your package with Device Guard signing, your package is not being sent over the Internet.

+## Test

-To test, download your organziation's root certificate from Microsoft Store for Business Portal.
+To test the Device Guard signing, download your organziation's root certificate from the Microsoft Store for Business Portal.

 1. Sign in to the [Microsoft Store for Business](https://businessstore.microsoft.com/).
 2. Select **Manage** and then select **Settings**.
 3. View **Devices**.
 4. View **Download your organization's root certificate for use with Device Guard**
 5. Click **Download**

 Deploy this certificate to your device.
 Install your newly signed app to verify that you have successfully signed your app with Device Guard signing.

 ## Common errors